Hokusai: Influence on art and culture

 Hokusai had achievements in various fields as an artist.
-He made designs for book illustrations and woodblock prints, sketches, and painting for over 70 years.
+He made designs for book illustrations and woodblock prints, sketches, and paintings for over 70 years.
 Hokusai was an early experimenter with western linear perspective among Japanese artists.
 Hokusai himself was influenced by Sesshū Tōyō and other styles of Chinese painting.
 His influence stretches across the globe to his western contemporaries in nineteenth-century Europe with Japonism, which started with a craze for collecting Japanese art, particularly ukiyo-e.
-Some of the first samples were to be seen in Paris, when in about 1856, the French printmaker, designer and colleague of many Impressionsist artists such as Édouard Manet, Félix Bracquemond first came across a copy of a Hokusai sketchbook at the workshop of August Dalatre, his printer.
+Some of the first samples were to be seen in Paris, when in about 1856, the French printmaker, designer and colleague of many Impressionist artists such as Édouard Manet, Félix Bracquemond first came across a copy of a Hokusai sketchbook at the workshop of August Dalatre, his printer.

 With the sketchbook as his influence Bracquemond designed the "Rousseau Service", an elegant set of dinnerware, on behalf of Francois-Eugene Rousseau, the owner of a glass and ceramics shop.
 Exhibited at the Universal Exposition in Paris in 1867, the Rousseau Service was a success both critically and commercially and was reissued in several editions over the years.
 The Rousseau Service featured images of birds and fish copied from the Japanese book illustrations and placed asymmetrically against a white background for a look that would have been very modern at that time.

 Hokusai also influenced the Impressionism movement, with themes echoing his work appearing in the work of Claude Monet and Pierre-Auguste Renoir, as well as Art Nouveau, or Jugendstil in Germany.
 His woodcuts were collected by many European artists, including Degas, Gauguin, Klimt, Franz Marc, August Macke, Édouard Manet, and van Gogh.
 Degas said of him, "Hokusai is not just one artist among others in the Floating World.
 He is an island, a continent, a whole world in himself".
 Hermann Obrist's whiplash motif, or Peitschenhieb, which came to exemplify the new movement, is visibly influenced by Hokusai's work.